Gold prices hover near record peak on US election jitters

 PHOTO

-Gold prices lingered near record highs on Tuesday, supported by uncertainty surrounding the upcoming U.S. presidential election, while investors awaited key economic data for clues on the Federal Reserve's interest rate trajectory.
+Gold prices lingered near record highs on Tuesday, supported by uncertainty surrounding the upcoming U.S. presidential election, while investors awaited data for clues on the Federal Reserve's interest rate trajectory.

-"The lead-up to the upcoming U.S. elections may continue to offer traction for its status as a hedge against market turbulence, further supported by a temporary breather in the U.S. dollar and Treasury yields overnight," IG market strategist Yeap Jun Rong said.
+"The lead-up to the upcoming U.S. elections may continue to offer traction for its status as a hedge against market turbulence, further supported by a temporary breather in the U.S. dollar and Treasury yields overnight," said IG market strategist Yeap Jun Rong.

 "While stronger economic data may support more patience in Fed's easing process, we may expect gold prices to stay supported, with rate expectations well-anchored around a smaller 25 basis point in November."

-With just eight days until the Fed's rate decision, a series of critical events is set to influence the U.S. central bank's choice.
+With just eight days until the Fed's rate decision, investors are awaiting a series of critical events to gauge their influence on the U.S. central bank's move.

+Then comes Nov.
+5, when Americans go to polls to elect a new president.

-Markets are pricing in about 98% chance of a 25-basis-point rate cut by the Fed, according to CME's FedWatch Tool.
+Markets are pricing in about 99% chance of a 25 basis points rate cut by the Fed, according to CME's FedWatch Tool.

 Lower rates reduce the opportunity cost of holding gold, which is also seen as a safe asset during times of economic and political turmoil.